storyprotocol/typescript-tutorial/README.md

 3. Create a new SPG NFT collection by running `npm run create-spg-collection` in your terminal.

     2a.
-Look at the console output, and copy the NFT contract address address.
+Look at the console output, and copy the NFT contract address.
 Add that value as `NFT_CONTRACT_ADDRESS` to your `.env` file:

     ```
     NFT_CONTRACT_ADDRESS=<NFT_CONTRACT_ADDRESS>